tookerjebs/nipperlug-nextjs/content/stats/attack.md

 # Attack

 The foundation stat for sword-based classes (Blader, Warrior, Gladiator, Force Blader, Force Shielder).
-Attack serves as the base in the damage calculation pipeline, working together with All Attack Up and skill-specific attack bonuses to determine your effective attack power.
+Attack serves as the base in the damage calculation pipeline, working together with All Attack Up and skill-specific attack bonuses to determine your effective attack.

 ## Overview